-Many Christians teach that the entire world (or universe) was physically different before Adam’s fall from grace, being perfect in every possible way.
-They are referring to not only the Garden of Eden, which I find plausible, but to the entire universe.
+There is a claim popular in evangelical Christian teaching that the entire world (or universe) was physically different before Adam’s fall from grace, being perfect in every possible way.
+They are referring to not only the Garden of Eden, which I find plausible, but to the entire Earth and indeed, the universe.
 They claim that all imperfections, death and decay occurred only afterward, based entirely upon one short passage: Romans 8:20-22.
 The claim is that before Adam, there was no suffering or animal death.
-I suppose that if the universe had only existed for five days prior, this would sound reasonable.
+I suppose that if the universe were created in six literal 24-hour days and that the universe had only existed for five days prior to Adam, this would sound reasonable.
 However, other verses prior to this one make it abundantly clear that the Apostle Paul is talking about man, not all of creation, when he refers to death beginning with Adam’s sin.
 An earlier chapter in the Bible, Romans 5:12-20 shows this clearly:

 12 Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all people, because all sinned

 13 To be sure, sin was in the world before the law was given, but sin is not charged against anyone’s account where there is no law.
 14 Nevertheless, death reigned from the time of Adam to the time of Moses, even over those who did not sin by breaking a command, as did Adam, who is a pattern of the one to come.